 HackerRank vs HackerEarth

-HackerEarth is an online assessment technical-recruitment tool that enables you to create tests and evaluate candidates to find the right fit for your team.
+HackerEarth is an online assessment technical recruitment tool that enables you to create tests and evaluate candidates to find the right fit for your team.

-HackerEarth's Advantages over HackerRank
+HackerEarth's advantages over HackerRank

 • HackerEarth has a learning and development platform for employees that provides insights into your teams' skill gaps and helps them upskill at par with industry-leading tech teams.